Nevada solar panels: The complete guide in 2025

 • Solar loan: You pay for your system in monthly installments like a lease but maintain ownership like a cash purchase.
 Generally, the best solar loans are subsidized clean energy loans through local incentive programs.
 If you don’t have access to that, a home equity loan or a personal loan are often your next best options.
 Private solar loans typically come with higher interest rates or upfront fees.

 • Solar lease or power purchase agreement (PPA): You make monthly payments on your system like a loan, but a third-party company owns your system.
 You’ll either sign a solar lease or purchase the electricity the panels generate through a PPA.
-Third-party ownership models typically deliver the lowest savings and have earned some bad press.
+Third-party ownership models typically deliver the lowest savings, but can make sense in some situations.
 If you choose this financing option, read the fine print: You can get trapped in them for longer than you'd like.

 Solar panels on a house